kolesa-team/scylla-octopus/README.md

   * It can be used with any s3-compatible storage.
   * If it is unavailable, or you only want to keep local backups, then set `backup.disableUploading` to `true`.
   * An alternative storage implementation (such as `rsync`) would be welcomed.
+* If backup compression is enabled with `archive.method: pigz`, then [pigz](https://zlib.net/pigz/) must be available on every database node.
+  * So far `pigz` is the only supported compression method, but we're open to suggestions.
 * Database nodes are running linux with an `sh` shell.
 * The tool is tested with recent (4.x) scylladb versions, but will probably work with older ones too.